Look at look at what they're doing up in MSNBC right now.

 Not the spending.

-Not the deficit, not any of the deeds.
+Not any of the deeds.

 No, he ignored his own blue ribbon panel.

-President Obama drew fire Sunday from congressional Republicans and independent budget experts for his reluctance to advance a plan that would tackle a nation's biggest budget problems in the spending blueprint that he has presented today.
+President Obama drew fire Sunday from congressional Republicans and independent budget experts for his reluctance to advance a plan that would tackle the nation's biggest budget problems in the spending blueprint that he has presented today in the first statement of his budget priorities.

-Alan Simpson babe, question for you.
+Alan Simpson, babe, question for you.

 Do you feel used?

-Irksome bowls, question for you.
+Irksom Bowles, question for you.

 Do you feel used?